SpartanRedSox.weebly.com

 Picture

-15 brave souls met at Ott Car Park on Saturday to a breezy, misty, cold day.
+Fifteen brave souls met at Ott car park on Saturday to a breezy, misty, cold day.

 Still we all enjoyed the walk and meetings fellow Spartans.